Sooooo…is the other half a period drama fan? You, not so much?

-For all the sci-fi and fantasy geeks out there who, for reasons of marital harmony, find themselves parked in front of Downton Abbey every Sunday night for the foreseeable future, here are a few silly Downton tidbits that might just make your forebearance a little easier.
-If tenuous lists and incredibly slapdash Photoshop jobs are your cup of tea, then step right ahead...
+For all the sci-fi and fantasy geeks out there who, for reasons of marital harmony, find themselves parked in front of Downton Abbey every Sunday night for the foreseeable future, here are a few silly Downton Abbey tidbits that might just make your Sunday night, and your life, a little easier.
+If tenuous lists and incredibly halfass Photoshop jobs are your thing, then jump right in with us…

 1. Scully almost played Lady Cora

-In a rare example of an actor breaking the vow of good behaviour and advertising the parts they turned down, The X-Files’ Gillian Anderson divulged to TV Guide earlier this year that she had been offered but declined the role of Lady Cora Grantham, Lord Robert Crawley’s American heiress wife played by Elizabeth McGovern.
-We'd have thought that a few "FBI, freeze!" moments would spice up Downton no end...
+In a rare example of an actor breaking the vow of good behavior and advertising the roles they turned down, The X-Files’ Gillian Anderson divulged to TV Guide earlier this year that she had been offered the role of Lady Cora Grantham, Lord Robert Crawley’s American heiress wife but declined it (the role went to Elizabeth McGovern).
+We’d have thought that a few “FBI, freeze!” moments would really spice Downton right up…

-The voice heard these days ticking off gossiping housemaids and keeping the below-stairs lot in order was once the spokesperson for tyrannical government control.
-Listen carefully to the Telescreen announcements in the background of Michael Radford’s 1984 film adaptation, and it’s the dulcet tones of Phyllis Logan, aka Mrs Hughes the Downton housekeeper, you’ll hear spreading propaganda about dystopian Oceania.
+The voice heard these days telling off gossiping housemaids and keeping the below-stairs servants in their collective place was once the spokesperson for tyrannical government control.
+Listen carefully to the Telescreen announcements in the background of Michael Radford’s 1984 film adaptation.
+Yes, those are the dulcet tones of Phyllis Logan, aka Mrs. Hughes the Downton housekeeper spreading propaganda about dystopian Oceania.

 3. Carson the Butler popped up in Flash Gordon

-Jim Carter, the man behind redoubtable Downton butler Carson, is recognisable for many screen roles, but two in particular take our fancy.
+Jim Carter, the man behind redoubtable Downton butler Carson, is recognizable for many screen roles, but two in particular stand out for us.
 The first?
-An early background role as one of a group of Azurian Men in Mike Hodges’ camp 1980 film Flash Gordon, and the second, opposite Val Kilmer as beret-wearing member of the French resistance Déjà Vu in 1984 spy spoof Top Secret.
-Both brilliant in their own way.
+An early background role as one of a group of Azurian Men in Mike Hodges’ camp 1980 film Flash Gordon, and the second, opposite Val Kilmer as a beret-wearing member of the French resistance Déjà Vu in 1984 spy spoof Top Secret.
+Each brilliant in its own way.

 4. Its creator was in The Young Indiana Jones Chronicles

-Julian Fellowes, or Baron Fellowes of West Stafford as he’s properly known to his Tory peer buddies, is not only the man who dreamt up Downton’s cosy Edwardian soap, but also an actor who’s played a number of upper class roles in his time.
-Of chief interest to us, is Fellowes’ brief appearance as Winston Churchill in geek favourite, Jim O’Brien’s The Young Indiana Jones Chronicles.
+Julian Fellowes, or Baron Fellowes of West Stafford as he’s properly known to his Tory peer buddies, is not only the man who dreamt up Downton’s cozy Edwardian soap, but also an actor with a number of upper class roles under his belt.
+However, the only one that interests us is Fellowes’ brief appearance as Winston Churchill in geek favorite, Jim O’Brien’s The Young Indiana Jones Chronicles.

 5. Lady Cora was Kick-Ass’ mum

-Matthew Vaughn’s 2010 adaptation of Mark Millar’s Kick-Ass remains one of the most entertaining comic book pictures in recent years, and the film’s fans may remember the very brief appearance of Dave Lizewski’s mother Alice before her untimely breakfast table aneurysm death.
+Matthew Vaughn’s 2010 adaptation of Mark Millar’s Kick-Ass remains one of the most entertaining comic book movies in recent years and the film’s fans may remember the very brief appearance of Dave Lizewski’s mother Alice before her untimely death by breakfast-table-aneurysm.
 That actress?
 Lady Cora Crawley, aka Elizabeth McGovern.

 6. Downton shares plenty of its DNA with Doctor Who

-Delving back further into classic Who, one of Downton producer Liz Trubridge’s first production manager gigs was on 1984 Doctor Who serial The Caves Of Androzani and The Awakening.
-Downton’s costume designer, Rosalind Ebbutt, precedes Trubridge’s work on Who by a couple of years, having dressed Peter Davison and co. in 1982’s The Black Orchid.
+Delving back further into classic Who, one of Downton producer Liz Trubridge’s first production manager gigs was on the 1984 Doctor Who serial The Caves Of Androzani and The Awakening.
+Downton’s costume designer, Rosalind Ebbutt beats out Trubridge by a couple of years on Who.
+She dressed Peter Davison and co. in 1982’s The Black Orchid.

-It doesn’t end there.
-In addition to episodes of Torchwood, Downton directors Andy Goddard and James Strong have both helmed episodes of new Who, with The Next Doctor, The Impossible Planet, The Satan Pit, Daleks In Manhattan, Evolution Of The Daleks, Voyage Of The Damned, Partners In Crime and Planet Of The Dead between them.
+And it doesn’t end there my friends.
+In addition to episodes of Torchwood, Downton Abbey directors Andy Goddard and James Strong have both helmed episodes of the new Who, with, between them, The Next Doctor, The Impossible Planet, The Satan Pit, Daleks In Manhattan, Evolution Of The Daleks, Voyage Of The Damned, Partners In Crime, and Planet Of The Dead.

 7. Lady Mary is Death’s granddaughter

-No, we're not being rude about the Dowager Countess (perish the thought).
-Michelle Dockery’s second TV role was as Susan Sto-Helit in Sky One’s live-action adaptation of Terry Pratchett’s The Hogfather, a performance that cemented her status as a captivating screen presence with a voice that demands you pay attention.
-Cousin Matthew really didn't stand a chance.
+No, for real.
+We’re not being snarky about the Dowager Countess (perish the thought).
+Michelle Dockery’s second TV role was as Susan Sto-Helit in The Hogfather, Sky One’s live-action adaptation of Terry Pratchett’s novel.
+This performance cemented Sto-Helit’s status as a captivating screen presence with a voice that demands you pay attention.
+Cousin Matthew really didn’t stand a chance.

 8. Housemaid Gwen got lost on the way to that secretarial job

 …and ended up beyond the wall.
-Ambitious farm girl Gwen left service at Downton in series one to pursue a career in telephony, but actress Rose Leslie went on to something much more exciting: life as wildling freewoman Ygritte, a recurring character in season two of HBO’s superb Game Of Thrones.
+Ambitious farm girl Gwen left service at Downton in the first season to pursue a career in telephony.
+But actress Rose Leslie went on to something much more exciting: life as wildling freewoman Ygritte, a recurring character in season two of HBO’s fantastic Game Of Thrones.
 You know nothing, John Bates?

 9. Bits of King Ralph were also filmed there

-The role of Lord Graves in 1991 comedy King Ralph probably doesn’t rank amongst John Hurt’s most memorable screen performances, but it is the part that saw him an inhabitant of Highclere Castle, the imposing residence which stands in for Downton’s titular Abbey in the series.
+The role of Lord Graves in the 1991 comedy King Ralph probably doesn’t rank amongst John Hurt’s most memorable screen performances, but it is the one that saw him an inhabitant of Highclere Castle.
+Highclere is the imposing residence that impersonates Downton’s titular Abbey in the series.
 Highclere also provided an interior location for Kubrick’s final film, Eyes Wide Shut, and an exterior location for 1991’s Robin Hood: Prince Of Thieves.
-We’ll gloss over the fact that it’s also the place Katie Price and Peter Andre tied the knot if that’s okay with you.
+We’d like to try to forget that it’s also the place Katie Price and Peter Andre tied the knot if that’s okay with you.

 10. The Dowager Countess is head of Gryffindor House

-Dame Maggie Smith’s stage and screen career needs no introduction, nor does it need pointing out to anyone who’s been awake at any point in the last decade that as well as playing the formidable Lady Violet, Smith had a key recurring role as Professor McGonagall in the Harry Potter series.
-For retro geek points though, her part as Thetis in the 1981 Clash Of The Titans also deserves a mention.
+Dame Maggie Smith’s stage and screen career needs no introduction.
+And if you were awake at any point in the last decade you also know that know that long before she was the formidable Lady Violet, Smith had a key recurring role as Professor McGonagall in the Harry Potter series.
+For retro geek points though, her part as Thetis in the 1981 Clash Of The Titans gets a mention.

-Children of the eighties should have no trouble remembering the BBC’s The Chronicles Of Narnia Sunday teatime adaptations, which began in 1988 with the best known of C.S Lewis’ stories, The Lion, The Witch, and the Wardrobe.
-The budget in those days didn’t quite match the story’s imagination, which is either all part of the series’ charm, or a risible mess, depending on your perspective.
-Mrs Beaver, here played by Downton actress Lesley Nicol in what looks like a recycled Ewok outfit.
+(No, we do not make this stuff up.
+Okay, sometimes we make this stuff up.
+But not this time!)
+Children of the eighties (who also had access to BBC programming) should have no trouble remembering the BBC’s The Chronicles Of Narnia Sunday afternoon adaptations, which began in 1988 with the best known of C.S Lewis’ stories, The Lion, The Witch, and the Wardrobe.
+The budget in those days didn’t quite live up the story’s imagination, which is either an endearing part of the series’ charm, or a total disaster.
+Totally depends on your perspective.
+Mrs. Beaver, as you can see, is played by Downton actress Lesley Nicol in what appears to be a recycled Ewok outfit.

 12. Downton shares a production designer with Roland Rat

-And last on this list of tenuous geeky connections, we quite enjoyed finding out that Downton Abbey’s production designer, Donal Woods, cut his teeth designing 1986 children’s TV puppet series Roland Rat.
-(For anyone having trouble telling Lady Sybil and the titular rodent apart, Roland's the one on the right).
+And last on this, the master list of tenuous geeky connections, we were just a little bit excited to find out that Downton Abbey’s production designer Donal Woods cut his teeth designing 1986 children’s TV puppet series Roland Rat.
+(For anyone having trouble telling Lady Sybil and the titular rodent apart, Roland’s the one on the right).